DiamondLightSource/Savu/doc/source/reference/plugin_documentation/plugins/ring_removal/ring_removal_filtering.rst

 Description
 --------------------------

-Method to remove stripe artefacts in a sinogram (<-> ring artefacts in a reconstructed image) using a filtering-based method in the combination with a sorting-based method.
-Note that it's different to a FFT-based or wavelet-FFT-based method.
+Method working in the sinogram space to remove ring artifacts by combining a filtering and sorting technique.

 .. toctree::
     Plugin documention and guidelines on use </../../../plugin_guides/plugins/ring_removal/ring_removal_filtering_doc.rst>